Laura E. Brandt, PhD, EIT

 Interns

-Xinyun (Sunshine) Jiang (Fa 2023-present) with Sid Ancha -- Uncertainty estimation for diffusion models.
+Xinyun (Sunshine) Jiang (Fa 2023-Sp 2024) with Sid Ancha -- Uncertainty estimation for diffusion models.
+Work published at ICRA 2025.

 Louisa Wood (Su 2022-Sp 2023) with Sandra Liu — Better GelSight sensors using artificial neural networks.